 Prayer and fasting have always gone hand in hand.
 In Bible times, people fasted a lot and for a variety of reasons.
 People still fast today for many of the same reasons!
 Below are some Bible verses about prayer and fasting.

-What Does the Bible Say About Prayer and Fasting
+What Scripture Says About Prayer and Fasting

 Fasting was a fairly common part of life during Bible times.
 Found in both the Old and New Testaments, common reasons for fasting included mourning, seeking spiritual revelation, seeking God’s favor, increased sensitivity to God’s voice, an indication of humility, and needing breakthrough or answered prayer for some circumstance of life.
 The Bible contains direction and many examples to learn from when it comes to prayer and fasting.